English | Lietuviškai

 $ find /tmp -name core -type f -print | xargs /bin/rm -f

 Another search program, locate, is used to find files by name.
 This program runs faster than find, because it looks for files in a pre-built database instead of the entire file system.
 The latest Peropesis release does not have a pre-installed file database, so it must be created before using program locate.
-Example of creating a file database:
+Example:

 $ updatedb